SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 In our implementation, we represent methods by associating a symbol to a Pharo _block_, a kind of anonymous method.
 The block is then stored in the method dictionary of an objClass.

-In this implementation we do not offer the ability to directly access instance variables of the class in which the method is defined.
+In this implementation, we do not offer the ability to directly access instance variables of the class in which the method is defined.
 This could be done by sharing a common environment among all the methods.
 The programmer has to use accessors or the `setIV` and `getIV` objMethods defined on `ObjObject` to access the instance variables.
 You can find the definition of those methods in the bootstrap protocol on the class side of `Obj`.